Editorial Policy

 Research Involving Animals

-All experimental research on animals must comply with institutional, national, or international guidelines.
-The author should ensure that the manuscript must contains a statement that the experimental research on animals of the study has been approved by the relevant ethical committee and that the whole research process complies with ethical guidelines.
+All experimental research on animals must comply with relevant institutional, national, or international guidelines and regulations.
+The corresponding author must ensure that the manuscript contains a statement that the experiments on animals have been approved by the relevant ethical committee and that the whole research process complies with ethical guidelines.

 Research Involving Cell Lines